-Its fundamental role is to ensure that CMTBC acts on its mandate to serve and protect the public.
+The Board’s primary role is to ensure that CMTBC delivers on its mandate to serve and protect the public.

-The Board does not govern operational matters, as this is the role of the Registrar/CEO.
+The Board does not direct College operations, as this is the role of the Registrar/CEO.

-The Board currently consists of 11 members: six RMTs who are elected by the profession for a two-year term (with a two-term maximum), and five public representatives appointed by the provincial government for varying terms of either one, two, or three years in length.
+The Board currently consists of 11 members: six RMTs elected by the profession to a two-year term (with a two-term maximum), and five public representatives appointed by the provincial government for varying terms of either one, two, or three years in length.

-Board members are expected to commit to the full length of their term, and must be available to meet approximately five times per year in person (generally for a full day) and to prepare in advance of these meetings by spending three to six hours reviewing materials.
-In addition, Board members commit time to committee work.
+Board members are expected to commit to the full length of their term, and must be available to meet approximately five times per year in person (generally for a full day) and to prepare in advance of each meeting by spending three to six hours reviewing written materials.
+In addition, Board members devote time to committee work.

 Board members are required to take an Oath of Office prescribed by the Minister of Health.